 Implementation Best Practices

 Getting e-signatures right in clinical research means paying attention to both technical controls and organizational processes.
-These practices are drawn from successful implementations across pharmaceutical sponsors and CROs.
+These practices reflect the 2024 FDA guidance as well as successful implementations across pharmaceutical sponsors and CROs.

 General-purpose e-signature tools built for business contracts often lack the controls needed for clinical trial compliance.
-Look for immutable audit trails with hash-chain integrity verification, configurable signature meaning capture (approval, review, acknowledgment, authorship), role-based access control with individual accountability, multi-factor authentication aligned with 21 CFR Part 11 Section 11.200, and compliance documentation to support validation activities.
+Look for immutable audit trails with hash-chain integrity verification, configurable signature meaning capture (approval, review, acknowledgment, authorship), role-based access control with individual accountability, two-component authentication at the moment of signing (not just at login), and compliance documentation to support validation activities.
 Platforms designed for regulated industries, like Certivo, build these controls into the core architecture rather than bolting them on as afterthoughts.

 Map out which documents require signatures, who must sign, in what order, and what the signature means in each context before configuring your system.
 Clinical trial workflows get complex: sequential approvals (investigator signs before sponsor), parallel signatures (multiple sub-investigators signing simultaneously), conditional routing (SAE reports escalated to medical monitor), and delegation of authority with documented oversight.
 Getting this right upfront reduces configuration errors, training burden, and compliance risk.